vzhan100/vzhan100.github.io/README.md

 Many users that access the internet today do so with mobile devices so I wanted to create a single page design because scrolling is faster and more convenient for both mobile and desktop users which is perfect for a simple portfolio website.

-Note to self - Bootstrap no longer working.
-Will need to fix.